m-ulmestrand/self-driving-ai/README.md

 Example of a neural network controlling the car model, trained for around 5 minutes on an NVIDIA GeForce RTX 3050 laptop GPU.
 That's right, just a few minutes, on a laptop!
-The neural network applied to previously unseen test tracks, as seen when drawing a new track and letting the agent race on it.
+The neural network generalizes well when applied to previously unseen test tracks, as seen when drawing a new track and letting the agent race on it.
 Most tracks have not been used for training.
-We can even use several cars, asw seen in the end.
+We can even use several cars, as seen in the end.
 At one point, a car overtakes another one.

 ## Neural network